chyu1302/pandas-challenge/README.md

 # pandas-challenge

+The HeroesofPymoli project:

-The project is an analysis for an independent gaming company using Pandas Library and Jupyter Notebook.
+This is an analysis for an independent gaming company using Pandas Library and Jupyter Notebook.
 The task is to analyze the most recent fantasy game called Heroes of Pymoli.

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.